stefarine/smart_food_dispenser/Deployment/step3.md

-# Step 2 : Keep track on google cloud storage
+# Step 3 : Set up the m5stack

 ### In this part we will simply inject the code into the m5stack so that it is ready to notify and write to the CSV when the tank is empty.